varunj166/react-proforma/README.md

   - List of methods available for chaining on to `fieldValidator(value)`:
     - `required(msg?: string)`
-      - Requires that this field must be be filled in.
+      - Requires that this field must be be filled in (i.e. length greater than zero).
       - Default message: 'This field is required.'
     - `min(length: number, msg?: string)`
       - Sets a minimum number of characters for that field.